theXappy/RemoteNET/README.md

 This library lets you examine, create and interact with remote objects in other .NET (framework) processes.
 It's like [System.Runtime.Remoting](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.remoting?view=net-5.0) except the other app doesn't need to be compiled (or consent) to support it.

-Basiclly this library lets you mess with objects of any other .NET (framework) app without asking for permissions :)
+Basically this library lets you mess with objects of any other .NET (framework) app without asking for permissions :)

 ## Compilation
 1. Clone